louisyoungx/flowgram.ai/en/auto-docs/editor/classes/Scope.md

 **clearVar**(`key?`): `void`

-Clears a variable from the Scope by key.
+Clears a variable from the scope by its key.

 #### Parameters